gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

 sidebar: sidebar
 permalink: setupgit.html
 folder: mydoc
-summary: "On this page you will learn how to set your identity, default editor, and branch."
+summary: "This page provides information on setting your identity, default editor, and branch."
 ---

 We’ve already talked about how to install Git.
 Our next logical step is to customize the Git environment to ensure that it’s ready for our use.